quesadagranja/quesadagranja.github.io/_posts/2017-08-18-when-penguins-pooh.md

 So, let's be cautious: the next time we see the inanimate gaze of a penguin in a TV documentary, let's remember that under its tail a small Krakatoa is hiding, about to explode.

-_This post is an adaptation and translation from Spanish of an older article I wrote in 2017 (or earlier) on Blogger._
+_This post is an adaptation and translation from Spanish of an older article I wrote in 2017 (or even earlier) on Blogger._